dotnet/AspNetCore.Docs/aspnetcore/fundamentals/index.md

 * Loads the [.NET Core runtime](https://github.com/dotnet/coreclr).
 * Uses the first command-line argument as the path to the managed binary that contains the entry point (`Main`) and begins code execution.

 The `Main` method invokes [WebHost.CreateDefaultBuilder](xref:Microsoft.AspNetCore.WebHost.CreateDefaultBuilder*), which follows the [builder pattern](https://wikipedia.org/wiki/Builder_pattern) to create a web host.
-The builder has methods that define the web server (for example, <xref:Microsoft.AspNetCore.Hosting.WebHostBuilderKestrelExtensions.UseKestrel*>) and the startup class (<xref:Microsoft.AspNetCore.Hosting.WebHostBuilderExtensions.UseStartup*>).
+The builder has methods that define a web server (for example, <xref:Microsoft.AspNetCore.Hosting.WebHostBuilderKestrelExtensions.UseKestrel*>) and the startup class (<xref:Microsoft.AspNetCore.Hosting.WebHostBuilderExtensions.UseStartup*>).
 In the preceding example, the [Kestrel](xref:fundamentals/servers/kestrel) web server is automatically allocated.
-ASP.NET Core's web host attempts to run on IIS, if available.
+ASP.NET Core's web host attempts to run on [Internet Information Services (IIS)](https://www.iis.net/), if available.
 Other web servers, such as [HTTP.sys](xref:fundamentals/servers/httpsys), can be used by invoking the appropriate extension method. `UseStartup` is explained further in the next section.

 <xref:Microsoft.AspNetCore.Hosting.IWebHostBuilder>, the return type of the `WebHost.CreateDefaultBuilder` invocation, provides many optional methods.
 Some of these methods include `UseHttpSys` for hosting the app in HTTP.sys and <xref:Microsoft.Extensions.Hosting.HostingHostBuilderExtensions.UseContentRoot*> for specifying the root content directory.
 The <xref:Microsoft.AspNetCore.Hosting.IWebHostBuilder.Build*> and <xref:Microsoft.AspNetCore.Hosting.WebHostExtensions.Run*> methods build the <xref:Microsoft.AspNetCore.Hosting.IWebHost> object that hosts the app and begins listening for HTTP requests.